takipi-cookbooks/takipi/README.md

 Description
 ===========
-Installing Takipi daemon using Chef
+Installing Takipi daemon using Chef (Current cookbook is only for Linux!) www.takipi.com

 Requirements
 ============